Prince William Impresses Prince George & Attains ‘Street Cred’ Status

 Prince William, like millions of other kindergartner parents around the globe, had to earn his street credentials.
 Prince George wasn’t about to hand it to him on a silver platter either.
-No, he had to earn his stripes the same way as any other father of a four-year-old boy would.
+No, he had to earn his stripes the same way as any other father of a 4-year-old boy would.

 The Duke of Cambridge and his son were at the official unveiling of the new Defense and National Rehabilitation Centre in Nottinghamshire, north of London.
-Prince William is the patron of the centre which dedicates itself to servicemen and women who are injured and need specialized treatment.
+Prince William is the patron of the center which dedicates itself to servicemen and women who are injured and need specialized treatment.
 According to People, the prince’s speech revealed how his work with the DNRC gave him street cred with Prince George.

-“I have been the Patron of the DNRC for 4years and I have enjoyed every single moment of it.”
+“I have been the Patron of the DNRC for 4 years and I have enjoyed every single moment of it.

 “Along the way I have demolished a building — George was at an age at the time that he loved seeing the digger in action, so it did my street cred as a father a world of good.”